Measles

 Notifying suspected measles to Toi Te Ora Public Health / Medical Officer of Health

-If you suspect a case of measles, please notify the Medical Officer of Health promptly on 07 579 8000 (ask for the Medical Officer of Heath).
+If you suspect a case of measles, please notify the Medical Officer of Health promptly on 07 579 8000 (ask for the Medical Officer of Health).
 Alternatively, you can phone 0800 221 555 to speak to other communicable disease staff (select option 3 during business hours, or option 5 after hours).

 Do not wait for laboratory results before notifying.